- You are here:

 The Georgia Tech Urban Honey Bee Project is a unique interdisciplinary undergraduate research and education program focused on the impact of urban habitats on honey bees.
-Our hives are located on the roof of the Clough Undergraduate Learning Commons on the Georgia Tech campus in midtown Atlanta, Georgia.
+Our hives are located on the roofs of the Clough Undergraduate Learning Commons and the Kendeda Building for Innovative Sustainable Design on the Georgia Tech campus in midtown Atlanta, Georgia.

 For more information or to get involved, email Jennifer Leavey, Integrated Science Curriculum Coordinator, Georgia Tech College of Sciences at email@example.com .